bstiq/charybdis-wireless-3x6/README.md

 I was sent the same warning about parts being too thin and possible breaking/misprint during production, but again the risks were accepted, and they arrived without any issues.
 The combination of the texture of the SLS prints and the shape of the DES profile is very comfortable to type on.

-Note - JLC3DP charges per-part, and only allows combining a maximum of 10 small parts into a single print, which is why the sprues are part of the STL files.
-This means that each order is 10 keys for the standard rows and six keys for the thumbs.
+Note - JLC3DP charges per-part, and only allows combining a maximum of 10 small parts into a single print, which is why the sprues are included in the STL files.
+This means that each order is 10 keys for rows 1-3 and six keys for the thumbs.

-If you have different printing requirements/capabilities, the OpenSCAD code from [toniz4](https://github.com/toniz4/PseudoMakeMeKeyCapProfiles) was forked and modified to allow rendering whatever keys you like, with or without sprues, and with or without home dots.
-If more than one set of rows is rendered at a time, and sprues are enabled, they will be meshed to make them a single part.
+If you have different printing requirements/capabilities, the OpenSCAD code in this [fork](https://github.com/280Zo/PseudoMakeMeKeyCapProfiles) can be changed by updating the keeb.scad file to render whatever keys you like, with or without sprues, and with or without home dots.
+If more than one set of rows is rendered at a time, and sprues are enabled, the sprues will be meshed in a grid.

-To render your own STL files, clone the [fork](https://github.com/280Zo/PseudoMakeMeKeyCapProfiles) and update the keeb.scad file as desired.

 ### PMW3610 Sensor